STEP-BY-STEP GUIDE

 The home goes on the market and the decluttering process shifts into high gear.
 Coordination between selling and moving timelines becomes critical.

-- Get a Pre-Listing Inspection: Costs $300–$600 and homes with pre-sale inspections sell 30% faster.
+- Get a Pre-Listing Inspection: Costs $500+.
 Identifies issues before buyers find them, reducing surprise negotiations.

 - Stage and List: 81% of buyer agents confirm staging helps.
 Declutter aggressively, depersonalize (remove family photos), and let your realtor's staging advice guide the process.
-In BC's current market (7.8 months of inventory), presentation matters more than ever.
+In BC's current market (~7.3 months of inventory in Metro Vancouver, April 2026), presentation matters more than ever.

-- Sort, Sell, Donate, Dispose: Estate sales (35–60% commission), online selling (Facebook Marketplace, Kijiji), donations to Habitat ReStore or Salvation Army (get tax receipts), and junk removal ($150–$450).
+- Sort, Sell, Donate, Dispose: Estate sales, online selling (Facebook Marketplace, Kijiji), donations to Habitat ReStore or Salvation Army or Big Brothers, etc. (get tax receipts where possible), and junk removal.
 Consider hiring a NASMM-certified senior move manager.

 -